 May - September

-Don't be put off that May to September is the wet season for the Maldives - it's still a period for travel.
-Humidity and rain do increase over these months, but as the islands are so low-lying, rain clouds blow over very quickly so rain will usually be short-lived.
+Don't be discouraged by the fact that May to September is classed as the wet season in the Maldives—it remains a time for travel.
+While humidity and rainfall do rise during these months, the low-lying nature of the islands causes rain clouds to pass swiftly, resulting in typically brief rain showers.
 Plus, there will be fewer travellers and excellent "low season" offers so you may find the utmost peace as well as a great value Maldives experience.

 October - December